 She is manifesting.

 She proclaimed something good and beautiful and works towards it.
 We’re already seeing the results.
-I challenge you to self - bless and adopt a Feeder mentality.
+I challenge you to self - bless.
 Envision yourself successful in all your endeavors.
-Encourage empowerment in your community and always give thanks.
+Encourage empowerment in your community, and always give thanks.

 Live Well.